This section places obligations on all managers.

 - routinely inspect equipment, talk to operators and review user manuals.
 Usually office electrical equipment such as computers and domestic-use equipment such as heaters would not be regarded as hazardous unless used for an unintended purpose (e.g. storage of flammable materials in domestic refrigerators.)

 Some areas of the University control high risk plant and should have in place a more formal system.
-The Deans of the Faculties of Health, Medicine, Nursing and Behavioural Sciences and Science and Technology and the Directors, FMSD, ITSD and Logistics must nominate a senior officer to coordinate the above activities in each of their organisational areas.
+The Pro Vice-Chancellors of the Faculties of Health and Faculty of Scicence, Engineering and Built Environment and the Directors, Facilities Services, eSolutions and Logistics must nominate a senior officer to coordinate the above activities in each of their organisational areas.
 These officers will also be points of contact for the OHS Unit.
-In default of a nomination, contact will be made directly with the relevant Dean or Director.
+In default of a nomination, contact will be made directly with the relevant Pro Vice-Chancellor or Director.

-The Director, FMSD is to include on their list of identified plant any central shared plant, including electrical fixtures (e.g. switchboards).
+The Director, Facilities Services is to include on their list of identified plant any central shared plant, including electrical fixtures (e.g. switchboards).

 Registration of some plant

 Some plant, such as lifts, autoclaves and compressors (over 1 cubic metre in capacity) must be registered by the owning Faculty or Division with WorkSafe.
 Further advice can be sought from OHS.

 Care should be taken when equipment is loaned, or provided, to a student, contractor or other third party.
 In particular:

 - check that the equipment regularly maintained